cyberman54/ESP32-Paxcounter/README.md

 # Use case

 Paxcounter is a device for metering passenger flows in realtime.
 It counts how many mobile devices are around.
 This gives an estimation how many people are around.
-Paxcounter detects Wifi and Bluetooth signals in the air, send out by those devices.
+Paxcounter detects Wifi and Bluetooth signals in the air, focusing on mobile devices by filtering vendor OUIs in the MAC adress.

-Intention of this project is to do this without intrusion in privacy: You don't need to track and fingerprint people owned devices, if you just want to count them.
+Intention of this project is to do this without intrusion in privacy: You don't need to track people owned devices, if you just want to count them.
+Therefore, Paxcounter does not persistenly store MAC adresses and does no kind of fingerprinting scanned devices.

 Bonus of this project is that metered data is transferred via a LoRaWAN network, not via usual GSM/LTE or Wifi uplink.